Eug-M/Mehlen_Gynet_scripts/README.md

 - rapport_GyNet_4_DEGs.Rmd: study of the DEGs found for both cancers.
 I first choose the best DESeq2 design based on the heatmaps and Venn diagram, then perform cross-validation (re-run DESeq2 with the same design on all the samples minus one, for each sample) in order to keep only the DEGs validated by at least 75% of the samples.
 Finally I run the classical bio-informatics study on the DEGs found (ORA - Over-Enrichment Analysis, GSEA - Gene Set Enrichment Analysis).

+- rapport_GyNet_UMIs.Rmd: comparison of the genes expressions with or without taking into account the UMIs (Unique Molecular Identifiers) inserted during the sequencing.

 - using_puree.sh: Shell commands used to run the Python program PUREE to determine tumor purity in bulk RNA-Seq samples [PUREE: accurate pan-cancer tumor purity estimation from gene expression data](https://www.nature.com/articles/s42003-023-04764-8).

 - commands_server.sh: Shell commands used on the lab's secure server (using slurm for distributed computing).